 2.3 Version 2: Sound absorbers in assembly cassettes

 Another option would be to mount sound absorbers in anodized aluminium mounting cassettes.
 These can either be attached to the ceiling with a hanging system or directly to the wall.
 For wall mounting, we also recommend the use of special vibration anchors, which improve the acoustic effect of the absorber by preventing transmission of structure-borne noise into the wall and allowing the sound to also hit the absorber from the rear.

 Both fastenings impress with their particularly elegant appearance and high flexibility.
 The sound absorbers can be easily removed or reassembled without damaging the surface or the acoustic elements.

-For home cinemas, we particularly recommend our sound absorbers with a pyramid surface SH003 or our sound absorbers with a fine felt surface SH006.
+For home cinemas, we particularly recommend our sound absorbers with a pyramid surface GIZA or our sound absorbers with a fine felt surface FELT.

 2.4 Version 3: Simple acoustic wall covering

 A particularly chic option for optimal acoustics and a particularly authentic cinema atmosphere is the use of acoustic wall covering.
 What exactly does that mean?

 In the case of full-surface wall covering, flat sound absorbers such as the FLAT are first glued to the wall.
 The absorbers are then covered with a special acoustic fabric, creating a second wall with an even textile surface.